mfaruq30/RealEstate-Tracker/README.md

 This scatter plot compares property price against square footage.
 Each point represents one property.

 Although there is a general upward relationship, the plot shows extreme variance in price at the same square footage.
 For example, a 2,000 sqft property can be worth $400K or several million dollars depending on its neighborhood and other property characteristics.
 This shows why square footage alone is not enough to predict price.
 It also motivates our use of ZIP-level Census and Zillow features, because location-related information is necessary to explain why similar-sized homes can have very different values.
-The visible $5M ceiling comes from outlier clipping during preprocessing.per price tier — the "where does the model fail" plot |
+The visible $5M ceiling comes from outlier clipping during preprocessing.

 ---